-The Rehabilitation Monitoring Manual (RMM) guides rehabilitation monitoring at the MPO and describes the rehabilitation monitoring methodologies and monitoring parameters, MPO rehabilitation objectives, and performance indicators and completion criteria for the progressive rehabilitation phases.
-An Ecosystem Function Analysis (EFA) data collection form is included in the RMM to ensure accurate The RMM will also include a TARP for actions required to be undertaken should data collection. rehabilitation monitoring results indicate that the rehabilitation area is not trending towards meeting the performance indicators and completion criteria.
+The Rehabilitation Monitoring Manual (RMM) guides rehabilitation monitoring and describes monitoring methodologies and monitoring parameters, MPO ROBJs, and performance indicators and completion criteria for progressive rehabilitation phases.
+An EFA data collection form is included in the RMM to ensure accurate data collection.
+The RMM includes a TARP for actions required to be undertaken should rehabilitation monitoring results indicate the rehabilitation area is not trending towards meeting the performance indicators and completion criteria.
 A rehabilitation monitoring program has been implemented at MPO based on the performance indicators and approved completion criteria.
-Details of rehabilitation performance will be reported in the MPO Annual Review and updated in this report.
+Details of rehabilitation performance will be reported in MPO Annual Review and updated in this report.
 Where necessary, rehabilitation procedures will be amended based on the monitoring results, to continually improve rehabilitation standards.
-A rehabilitation monitoring schedule is also included in the RMM, which will continually be updated to include the rehabilitation and analogue monitoring sites as they are added to the rehabilitation monitoring program.
-The rehabilitation monitoring program includes: • EFA monitoring; • Visual Inspection Monitoring; • low intensity agriculture monitoring programme; • stream health monitoring; and • ecosystem and rehabilitation assessment using drone technology.
+A rehabilitation monitoring schedule is included, which will continually be updated to include the rehabilitation and analogue monitoring sites as they are added to the rehabilitation monitoring program.
+The rehabilitation monitoring program includes: • ecological monitoring using EFA and other monitoring methodologies • Visual Inspection Monitoring Low intensity agriculture monitoring programme • Stream health monitoring • Ecosystem and landform assessment using drone technology (6 monthly image flight with LiDAR, and an annual spectral scanning flight.